-Director of Education and Early Childhood, Associate Director, JCP
+Director of Education and Early Childhood Center & Associate Director, JCP

 Sharon Shorofsky Mack graduated from Barnard College and went on to earn a Masters Degree in Education from the Harvard Graduate School of Education.
-She was the Founding Director of the Brotherhood Synagogue Nursery School in Manhattan.
+She was the Founding Director of the Brotherhood Synagogue Nursery School in Manhattan and the Director of Administration and Development at Torah Academy, a K-8 Jewish Day School, in Brookline, MA.
 Sharon has worked in the field of education since 1989.
 Sharon’s background also includes preschool teaching as well as admissions work in preschools, elementary schools and higher education.
+In March 2014 Sharon was awarded the JCP Leadership Award and in December 2014 she received The Blackboard Award for Outstanding School Leader, as one of three recipients city wide.
 Sharon and her husband Alex have three children and live in Manhattan.

 Rabbi Jason Klein grew up in Stuyvesant Town and Montclair, NJ before returning to the City for college at Columbia, where he majored in religion.
 After receiving rabbinic ordination from the Reconstructionist Rabbinical College in 2002, he became the spiritual leader of Congregation Beth Emeth on the South Shore of Long Island.
-Rabbi Jason completed seven years of service as Executive Director with Hillel at UMBC (University of Maryland, Baltimore County) before coming to JCP and was recently elected President of the Reconstructionist Rabbinical Association, a volunteer position.
+Rabbi Jason completed seven years of service as Executive Director with Hillel at UMBC (University of Maryland, Baltimore County) before coming to JCP and recently finished serving for two years as President of the Reconstructionist Rabbinical Association, a volunteer position.
 He lives on the Lower East Side of Manhattan.

 Alex has a background in not-for-profit administration in the Jewish community.
 He graduated with a BA in Psychology and Economics from Hunter College.
 Among his many interests are travel, foreign languages, history, music, and writing.